BIOL275-MSUM/BIOL275-MSUM.github.io/lab-3.md

 As you work through the tutorials, add other code headings as necessary.
 This is crucial for keeping your code clean and organized, and makes it easy to jump to code sections.
 Read more in [Code Sections](code-sections.html).

+For the rest of the lab, you will be copying code from this website and pasting it into your R script (note you will not be pasting any code into an R Markdown document at this stage).

 Load the tidyverse package by adding this code below the new code section and running it: